Big-Life-Lab/PHES-ODM-sharing/tech-spec.md

 https://github.com/mkleehammer/pyodbc/wiki/Connecting-to-Microsoft-Excel

-As an alternative to the above, we can load the spreadsheet file into a temporary in-memory SQLite database and perform queries on that instead.
-It would work like the following:
+As an alternative to the above, we will load the spreadsheet file into a temporary in-memory SQLite database and perform queries on that instead.
+It will work like the following:

 1. read into memory (using pandas)
 2. create in-memory sqlite db (using sqlalchemy)